I tested positive for Covid-19 twice in two cities. The responses were vastly different

 Frustrations remain high among the expat community in Hong Kong, a key group in the city's financial sector.
 The only way we can resume a normal life is through herd immunity.
 Hong Kongers are largely not interested in getting vaccinated, despite a highly efficient booking system rolled out since February.

-In a city of seven million people, 19.7 percent have had two doses of either the Sinovac or Biotech vaccine.
+In a city of seven million people, 19.7 percent have had two doses of either the Sinovac or BioNTech vaccine.

 Some small concessions have been made, vaccinated travelers have had their hotel quarantine reduced from 21 to 14 or 7 days if traveling back from small pool of countries considered less risky.